GillianGrayson/SImAge/README.md

 # [https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html]
 _target_: pytorch_lightning.Trainer   # Instantiated object
 gpus: 0                               # Number of GPUs to train on
-min_epochs: 1                         # Force training for at least these many epochs
+min_epochs: 1                         # Force training for at least these number of epochs
 max_epochs: ${max_epochs}             # Stop training once this number of epochs is reached
 ```
 </details>